Top 25 US Universities with the Most Powerful Alumni Network

 The University is traditionally known for its research and education in the physical sciences and engineering, but more recently in biology, economics, linguistics, and management as well.
 Massachusetts Institute of Technology is often ranked among the world’s top universities.

-On the month of August 2018, 91 Nobel laureates, 25 Turing Award winners, and 8 Fields Medalists have been affiliated with MIT as alumni, faculty members or researchers.
+In August 2018, 91 Nobel laureates, 25 Turing Award winners, and 8 Fields Medalists have been affiliated with MIT as alumni, faculty members, or researchers.

-MIT also cultivates a strong entrepreneurial culture, which has seen many alumni found notable companies such as Intel and Dropbox.
+MIT also cultivates a strong entrepreneurial culture, which has seen many alumni find notable companies such as Intel and Dropbox.

 Notable Alumni